veekaybee/viberary/src/api/templates/readme.md

 The third factor was to try to ignore [the hype blast of the current ML ecsystem](https://vickiboykis.com/2022/11/10/how-i-learn-machine-learning/), which comes out with a new model and a new product and a new wrapper for the model for the product every day.
 It wasn't easy.
 It is extremely hard to ignore the noise and just build, particularly given all the discourse around LLMs and now in society at large.

-Finally, I wanted to build everything as a traditional self-contained app with various components that were [easy to understand by their names](https://vickiboykis.com/2023/06/29/naming-things/), and reusable components across the app.
+Finally, I wanted to build everything as a traditional self-contained app with various components that were [easy to understand](https://vickiboykis.com/2023/06/29/naming-things/), and reusable components across the app.
 The architecture as it stands looks like this:

 <script src="https://gist.github.com/veekaybee/0b2974c18b11f6b436b7fc620234c98a.js"></script>

 I wish I could say that I planned all of this out in advance, and the project that I eventually shipped was exactly what I had envisioned.
 But, like with any engineering effort, I had a bunch of false starts and dead ends.
-I started out [using Big Cloud](https://vickiboykis.com/2022/12/05/the-cloudy-layers-of-modern-day-programming/), a strategic mistake that cost me a lot of time and frustration because I couldn't see inside the cloud components and slowed down development cycles.
-I eventually moved to data processing using DuckDB, but [it still look a long time to make this change](https://vickiboykis.com/2023/01/17/welcome-to-the-jungle-we-got-fun-and-frames/), as is typically the case in any data-centric project.
+I started out [using Big Cloud](https://vickiboykis.com/2022/12/05/the-cloudy-layers-of-modern-day-programming/), a strategic mistake that cost me a lot of time and frustration because I couldn't easily introspect the cloud components.
+This slowed down development cycles.
+I eventually moved to local data processing using DuckDB, but [it still look a long time to make this change and get to data understanding](https://vickiboykis.com/2023/01/17/welcome-to-the-jungle-we-got-fun-and-frames/), as is typically the case in any data-centric project.

 Then, I spent a long time [working through creating baseline models in Word2Vec](https://github.com/veekaybee/viberary/releases/tag/v0.0.1) so I could get some context for baseline text retrieval methods in the pre-Transformer era.
-Finally, in going from local development to production, I hit [a bunch of different snags](https://vickiboykis.com/2023/07/18/what-we-dont-talk-about-when-we-talk-about-building-ai-apps/), most of them related to making Docker images smaller, thinking about the size of the machine I'd need for infrence, Docker networking, load testing traffic, and correctly routing Nginx.
+Finally, in going from local development to production, I hit [a bunch of different snags](https://vickiboykis.com/2023/07/18/what-we-dont-talk-about-when-we-talk-about-building-ai-apps/), most of them related to making Docker images smaller, thinking about the size of the machine I'd need for infrence, Docker networking, load testing traffic, and, a long time on correctly routing Nginx behind a load balancer.

 Generally, though, I'm really happy with this project, [guided by the spirit of Normconf](https://normconf.com/) and all the great normcore ML engineering ideas [I both put in and took away from](https://vickiboykis.com/2022/12/22/everything-i-learned-about-accidentally-running-a-successful-tech-conference/) people in the field looking to build practical solutions.